mars-rift/mars-rift.github.io/README.md

 ### **1. Initial Load**
 When you first open the application:
+- The system checks localStorage for previously loaded exchanges
+- If found (and less than 7 days old), exchanges are instantly restored
+- If not found, the system automatically loads a default exchange (Binance)
-- The system automatically loads all available exchanges
+- Click "ADD EXCHANGES" to load all available exchanges with valid data
-- Each exchange is validated for useful trading data
-- Progress is shown with a visual progress bar
+- Progress is shown with a visual progress bar during bulk loading
-- Only exchanges with valid data are added to the dropdown
+- All loaded exchanges persist across page refreshes

 ### **2. Selecting an Exchange**
 - Choose from the filtered list of valid exchanges
 - Exchanges are sorted alphabetically for easy browsing
 - The "LOAD DATA" button becomes enabled once an exchange is selected
+- Your selection is automatically saved and restored on page refresh
+- Data for the selected exchange loads automatically when changed

 ### **3. Viewing Trading Data**
 - Click "LOAD DATA" to fetch trading pairs